 The regulatory retail food program inspection staff (Food Safety Inspection Officers - FSIO) shall have the knowledge, skills, and ability to adequately perform their required duties.
 The following is a schematic of a 5-step training and standardization process to achieve the required level of competency.

-Completion of curriculum courses designated as "Pre" in Appendix B-1 prior to conducting and independent routine inspections.
+Completion of curriculum courses designated as "Pre" in Appendix B-1 prior to conducting any independent ROUTINE INSPECTIONS.

 Completion of the following: